The following is an excerpt from Michael’s latest book, The Humor Advantage: Why Some Businesses Are Laughing All the Way to the Bank

 Here are five reasons why service matters now, more than ever:

 #1.
 It’s what you do.
 The only reason you exist is to provide a service to your customers, and every employee needs to embrace that every time they don the mantle of Director of First Impressions.
-And in a business environment where you can’t control the cost of your raw materials or what your competition is going to do next or what’s going to happen to the currency rate or the weather or bigstock-a-thermometer-topped-with-the-22775171you name it, the one thing you can control is how well you deliver service.
+And in a business environment where you can’t control the cost of your raw materials or what your competition is going to do next or what’s going to happen to the currency rate or the weather or you name it, the one thing you can control is how well you deliver service.
 As with creating an inspiring workplace culture, offering phenomenal service can also be your number one competitive advantage.

 #2.
 Focusing on providing exceptional service as your overriding umbrella value can lead to other workplace improvements: a safer work environment, cost efficiencies, improved communication, enhanced teamwork, reduced silos and more innovation.
 When everyone understands clearly what their primary purpose is, then an entire culture can be transformed.
 As yet one more time, there’s a chicken and egg relationship: When everyone provides phenomenal service, your culture can’t help but improve.
 Improve your culture, and the desire to offer great service becomes a natural by-product.